Mitigating Temporal Misalignment by Discarding Outdated Facts: Introduction

 Prior work has attempted to address these issues by updating the knowledge stored within the parameters of an existing pretrained model~\cite{DeCao2021Editing,mitchell2022fast,Onoe2023CanLL}.
 Another line of work has proposed using retrieval-based systems, which utilize a non-parametric corpus of facts that can be updated over time~\cite{karpukhin-etal-2020-dense,guu2020retrieval,lewis2021paq}.
 Both methods, however, are incomplete solutions as they rely on an oracle to identify which facts need to be updated and to continuously curate a corpus of up-to-date facts.

-Given the difficulty of keeping existing models up-to-date, we propose an alternative solution where we \textit{abstain} from presenting facts that we \textit{predict} to be out of date.
-To accomplish this, we introduce \textbf{fact duration prediction}, the task of predicting how frequently a given fact changes, and establish several classification and regression-based baselines.
+Given the difficulty of keeping existing models up-to-date, we propose an alternative solution where we \textit{abstain} from presenting facts that we \textit{predict} are out of date.\footnote{Some modern language model assistants (e.g., ChatGPT) have demonstrated a similar ability to abstain from responding to questions with temporally-dependent answers.
+We compare our methods against such system in Section~\ref{sec:chatgpt_experiments}.} To accomplish this, we introduce \textbf{fact duration prediction}, the task of predicting how frequently a given fact changes, and establish several classification and regression-based baselines.
 We also explore large-scale sources of distant supervision for our task, including fact durations extracted from temporal knowledge bases~\cite{Chen2021ADF} and duration-related news text~\cite{Yang2020ImprovingED}.
-We provide rich discussion on this challenging, new task, including exploring the relationship between fact duration prediction and temporal commonsense~\cite{Zhou2020TemporalCS,Qin2021TIMEDIALTC}.
+We provide rich discussion on this challenging task, exploring the relationship between fact duration prediction and temporal commonsense~\cite{Zhou2020TemporalCS}.

 We provide two sets of evaluations for our fact duration prediction systems.
-First, as our intrinsic evaluations, we report how close our systems' duration estimates are to ground truth labels.
+First, as intrinsic evaluations, we report how close our systems' duration estimates are to ground truth labels.
 We find that models that are trained with only distant supervision can predict the duration of 65\% of temporally dependent facts from real search queries in NaturalQuestions~\cite{kwiatkowski-etal-2019-natural} to within 3 years, compared to 11\% from a simple average-duration baseline.
-Second, as extrinsic evaluations, we study how predicted fact duration can improve the open-retrieval QA system's predictions under temporal misalignment.
+Second, in extrinsic evaluations, we measure how systems' duration estimates can improve an open-retrieval QA system's predictions under temporal misalignment.
 We mainly focus on improving calibration (as depicted in Figure~\ref{fig:intro_fig}).
-Our approach can reduce expected calibration error by 50-60\% over using system confidence alone on two QA systems~\cite{Roberts2020HowMK,karpukhin-etal-2020-dense} on SituatedQA dataset~\cite{Zhang2021SituatedQA}.
+Our approach can reduce expected calibration error by 50-60\% over using system confidence alone on two QA systems~\cite{Roberts2020HowMK,karpukhin-etal-2020-dense} on the SituatedQA dataset~\cite{Zhang2021SituatedQA}.